-At New Chapter Primary, our core principles of Learning, Love and Laughter underpin our ethos and daily working practices.
+At New Chapter Primary School, our core principles of Learning, Love and Laughter underpin our ethos and daily working practices.
 We aim to enhance and enrich the lives of our children by enabling them to make the most of outstanding learning opportunities within and beyond the curriculum.
-We try to instill an appreciation that there are no limits to what a young person can achieve and we support them to develop the skills, knowledge and attributes needed, to successfully shape and respond to the future.
+We try to instill an appreciation that there are no limits to what a young person can achieve, and we support them to develop the skills, knowledge and attributes needed, to successfully shape and respond to the future.

 We pride ourselves in providing a caring and happy atmosphere where each child feels valued and part of an inclusive community.
 We aim to provide not only the right academic atmosphere, but also an education that fosters the intellectual, social, physical and emotional development of each child, which equips them with the skills for lifelong learning and personal growth.